 In 2019, the ACLU of Arkansas celebrates its 50th year in service to Arkansas citizens.
 In 50 years, there are stories you’ve heard on the news, and then there are the stories of the men and women who have been worked behind the scenes to fight for the rights of every Arkansan.
 Some of them have been involved since the beginning, and others joined the fight later.
-As we dive into our 50th year, we are sharing some of the stories of the leaders and fighters who have held the US Constitution and the people it protects close.
+As we dive into our 50th year, we are sharing some of the stories of the leaders and fighters who have defended the US Constitution and the people it protects.

 In 1969, I was a newspaperman by profession.
 As a journalist, I couldn’t be a member or supporter of organizations like the ACLU because I couldn’t be part of anything I’d be writing about.
 So while I was sympathetic to the ACLU and familiar with how it was founded, I couldn’t be actively involved.
 But I did know that it was founded in large part because of Little Rock businessman, Fred Darragh.